 We shall not sleep, though poppies grow

-They will be out in front of stores at noon on Sunday, May 29, if they still have some of the 3,000 poppies, said Marianne Krallman.
-She is a co-chair of this year’s Poppy Program, along with Jeannie Munsch and Tammy Pfeifer.
+They will also be out on Sunday if they still have some of the 3,000 poppies, said Marianne Krallman.
+She is a cochair of this year’s Poppy Program, along with Jeannie Munsch and Tammy Pfeifer.

 Look for volunteers in front of Walmart and both Dillon’s stores from 2-6 p.m.
 Friday.
 On Saturday, they will be out as early as 7 a.m. at those locations and at Orscheln’s, Waters True Value and Sutherlands.
 If any poppies are left, they will return at noon Sunday.